developer01234/developer01234/README.md

 ## Hi there!
-My name is Ruslan and I'm a frontend Web developer.
+My name is Ruslan and I'm a frontend React developer.

 ### 🔧 Tools:
 ![OC](https://img.shields.io/badge/OC-Windows-133a53?style=flat-square&logo=Windows)